NPV

 Imagine you are evaluating an investment opportunity with cash inflows of $150, $200, $300, and $500 expected in the next four quarters, and you decide to discount these cash flows at a quarterly rate of 5%.
 The NPV formula would be: =NPV(0.05, 150, 200, 300, 500)

-Ensure that the cash flows and the discount rate are aligned to the same time periods.
-The NPV function assumes that the first cash flow occurs at the end of the first period.
-Negative values represent cash outflows (investments), while positive values signify cash inflows (returns on investment).
-Evaluate the sensitivity of your analysis by adjusting the discount rate to observe its impact on the net present value.
+Align your cash flows and discount rate to the same time periods.
+Note that the NPV function assumes the first cash flow happens at the end of the first period.
+Use negative values for cash outflows (investments) and positive values for cash inflows (returns).
+To assess the sensitivity of your analysis, adjust the discount rate and observe its impact on the net present value.

 The NPV function evaluates the profitability of an investment by discounting the future cash flows it generates back to present value terms using a specified discount rate.
 The resulting net present value indicates whether the investment is expected to generate a positive return.